 Spacing between tents, as well as lines of tents, was strictly measured.
 The camp for one battalion shown above would have measured at least 110 feet from front to back.
 Privates' tents, accommodating 6 men each, were between the sergeants' tents; all were two feet apart.
 A full-strength battalion of approximately 144 men would have occupied 64 tents.
 The "sink," or latrine, not shown in L'Enfant's sketch, was to be 60 paces (300 feet) in front of the first line of tents.
 Camp guards were to be posted 300 paces (1,500 feet) both in front of and behind the camp.

 The Military Peace Establishment Act of 1802 limited the standing army to one regiment of artillerists consisting of 20 companies, each with a total of 8 artificers2 and 56 privates, and two regiments of infantry of 10 companies each, with 64 privates per company.
 The act reaffirmed that the Army was to be governed by the existing "rules and articles of war," but said nothing about the standards contained in Steuben's Regulations.

 t is not known with certainty how many tents the Corps of Discovery carried.
 In Philadelphia Lewis ordered only nine—eight "common" tents plus one large tent for the officers.
 Whether they acquired more during the winter of 1803-04 to accommodate the French-Canadian hired hands, or whether the engagés were expected to bring their own, is also unanswerable.
-By the time they arrived at the Pacific Coast the Corps had no useable tents at all.
+In any case, by the time they arrived at the Pacific Coast the Corps had no useable tents left at all.
 Even the sturdy leather tepee the captains had bought from Charbonneau at Fort Mandan was worthless.
-Consequently they had no standard portable shelters whatsoever from Fort Clatsop all the way back to St. Louis.
+Consequently they had no standard portable shelters from Fort Clatsop all the way back to St. Louis.
 At so-called Camp Choppunish